IMAGE |

 twenty happy years together, as well as several children.
 However,

-their ending is still a bittersweet one: by choosing a life with
+their ending is still bittersweet: by choosing a life with

 Aragorn, Arwen gave up the eternal happiness she would have had in the